GeorgeStrakhov/telescopic-brief/README.md

 * mandatoryDeliverables: [] //array of mandatory delivrables like TVC, OOH...

 ##TODO
-* telescopic view: -> what if some fields are not there
 * develop briefViews: table, presentation
 * add briefs to my briefs if I am signed in and visit a brief (to readers or owners depneding)
 * implement signIn magic (preserve briefs, add to my briefs, what if I cancel,...)